I received something in the mail called a “Waiver of Citation, Renunciation and Consent to Appointment of Administrator”

 - Waiving the requirement that you be served with a notice of the commencement of the case.

-- You are not waiving your inheritance rights.
-Further, you retain significant rights to review the actions of the administrator down the road.
+You are not waiving your inheritance rights.
+Further, you have significant rights to review the actions of the administrator down the road.